mufasa1611/p753/README.md

 - I want to engage in an interactive and challenging game that involves strategic decision-making.
 - I want a visually appealing interface that enhances my gaming experience.

 ## Testing

-- The game has undergone testing with users to assess the overall playability, basic functionality and to identify potential improvements.
+- The game has undergone testing with users to assess the overall playability, basic functionality and to identify potential improvements on my local terminal and the Code Institute Heroku terminal.

 ### Fixed Bugs